mailjet/mailjet-apiv3-php/README.md

 ```

 ## New !!
-Specificities of the version 3.1 !
+Version 1.2.0 of the PHP wrapper !

-This version adds a new way to construct the Client or your call.
-We add the possibility to add an array with for parameters on both Client creation or API call (please, note that each of these parameters are preset and are not mandatory in the creation or the call) :
+This version modifies the way to construct the Client or the calls.
+We add the possibility to add an array with parameters on both Client creation and API call (please, note that each of these parameters are preset and are not mandatory in the creation or the call) :

+Properties of the $settings (Client constructor) and $options (API call function)

- - url (api.mailjet.com)
+ - url (Default: api.mailjet.com) : domain name of the API
- - version (v3)
- - call (true)
- - secured (true (true give 'https' when false give 'http'))
+ - version (Default: v3) : API version (only working for Mailjet API V3 +)
+ - call (Default: true) : turns on(true) / off the call to the API
+ - secured (Default: true) : turns on(true) / off the use of 'https'

 ### A basic example :